samizak/word-blast/README.md

 - Web Audio API - For sound effects and background music
 - CSS Animations - For visual effects and transitions

-## 📱 Responsive Design

-Word Blast is designed to work on various screen sizes:

-- Desktop : Optimal experience with keyboard input
-- Tablet : Playable with on-screen keyboard
-- Mobile : Adapted layout for smaller screens

 ## 🔧 Project Structure

     word-blast/